 • the wide variability of the standby power requirements of similar devices,

-• the high standby consumption of the plugs used to power some portable devices such as radios, and
+• the high standby consumption of the adapter plugs (converting main a.c. to low-voltage d.c.) used to power some portable devices such as radios and a wide range of electronic gadgets, and

-July 2008: Conversion and update of the website A major revision of the website was undertaken, beginning with a conversion to a more modern style in line with the newly revised Blewbury website, and followed by bringing the contents up to date and including additional images.
+July 2008 – Conversion and update of the website: A major revision of the website was undertaken, beginning with a conversion to a more modern style in line with the newly revised Blewbury website, and followed by bringing the contents up to date and including many more images.
+This was followed by the addition of some new material on a variety of subjects.

 Taking an infra-red photo with a Fluke camera